selemondev/vue3-tailwind-tabs/README.md

 </div>
 </template>
 ```
+You can choose to use the `TabOutline` components, `TabFloat` components or use both of them together as shown in the example above.

 For the icons you can choose to use an `SVG` or install `iconify/vue` to use over 100K+ icons from [Iconify](https://iconify.design).
 For the example above I have used the `iconify/vue` package for displaying the icons.

 You can install `iconify/vue` using the following command: